-9.2.1 Following the outline approval, this Reserved Matters submission is for the scale, layout, appearance and landscaping of the site and provides a different scheme to that demonstrated in the indicative Masterplan submitted with the outline application.
+- 9.2.1 Following the outline approval, this Reserved Matters submission is for the scale, layout, appearance and landscaping of the site and provides a different scheme to that demonstrated in the indicative Masterplan submitted with the outline application.
 The application relates to just part of the site, representing Phase 1 of the development, and proposes a single large scale building.
-The supporting Design and Access statement indicates that the Key Principles of this development are:

-• The redevelopment of an allocated employment site in a highly sustainable area

-- A new vehicular access point from Enterprise Drive and a second access point off Centurion Way - as secured through the outline planning approval - Enhancements to the existing public right of way network to improve pedestrian connectivity and encourage pedestrian movement - Provision of enhanced cycle routes, including completion of a section of the Leyland Loop - Provision of a bespoke flood risk solution to divert and de-culvert an existing culverted watercourse - Preservation of areas of ecological importance and creation of valuable biodiversity connections and a specific ecological enhancement area around the new watercourse and sustainable drainage area - Maintaining and enhancing the buffer along the River Lostock, respecting and enhancing the existing BHS and Wildlife Corridor designations

-9.2.2 An assessment of each of the Reserved Matters is carried out below.
+The supporting Design and Access statement indicates that the Key Principles of this development are: - The redevelopment of an allocated employment site in a highly sustainable area - A new vehicular access point from Enterprise Drive and a second access point off Centurion Way - as secured through the outline planning approval - Enhancements to the existing public right of way network to improve pedestrian connectivity and encourage pedestrian movement - Provision of enhanced cycle routes, including completion of a section of the Leyland Loop - Provision of a bespoke flood risk solution to divert and de-culvert an existing culverted watercourse - Preservation of areas of ecological importance and creation of valuable biodiversity connections and a specific ecological enhancement area around the new watercourse and sustainable drainage area - Maintaining and enhancing the buffer along the River Lostock, respecting and enhancing the existing BHS and Wildlife Corridor designations - 9.2.2 An assessment of each of the Reserved Matters is carried out below and includes relevant updates following the deferral and subsequent submission of amended plans.